-This fall, 1Health will be offering a new, two-part interprofessional learning experience that will introduce health professional students to foundational concepts of interprofessional education and collaboration.
-This experience consists of an online module and a 3-hour live Zoom session that offers students an opportunity to engage with peers, as well as health professionals and experts, to learn how interprofessional collaboration impacts real world health outcomes.
+This fall, 1Health will be offering a two-part interprofessional learning experience that will introduce health professional students to foundational concepts of interprofessional education and collaboration.
+This experience consists of a 1-hour online module and a 3-hour live Zoom session that offers students an opportunity to engage with peers, as well as health professionals and experts, to learn how interprofessional collaboration impacts real world health outcomes.

 Through this experience, students will:

 - Increase awareness that achieving desired health outcomes requires collaboration; among patients/clients, families, learners, and a variety of administrative, social, health, and support personnel.

 - Become aware of collaborative competencies that all learners across the health professions need to develop to engage in collaborative practice.

 - Engage in meaningful discussions with other learners, patients/clients, and health professionals to increase knowledge of the various roles, responsibilities, values of collaborative team members.

 - Become aware of the continuum of interprofessional education and practice, including the 1Health curriculum.

 As a student participating in Better Together, you will be granted access to the necessary curricular materials and the online module via the 1Health Database.
 Once you log into the 1Health Database with your UMN Internet ID and password, you will be able to access the online module and pre-work form.
 (Note: If you are a student participant from the College of St. Scholastica, you will log into this system using your UMN Guest ID and password.)